adzerk/apso/README.md

 libraryDependencies += "com.kevel" %% "apso" % "0.21.0"
 ```

 The project is divided in modules, you can instead install only a specific module.
+Some modules are already available for Scala 3.
+Currently, only apso-elasticsearch and apso-io are not available for Scala 3.

 The TestKit is available under the `apso-testkit` project.
 You can include it only for the `test` configuration: